My Counterintuitive Secret for Social Media Consistency as a Business Owner

 (For a deeper dive into the importance of owning your content, read this blog post!)

-Now, that’s not to say you shouldn’t post on social media at all – after all, this post is all about how to be consistent with that!
+Now, that’s not to say you shouldn’t post on social media at all – after all, this blog post is all about how to be consistent with that!

 What I’m ultimately saying is that social media should be treated as a TOOL that you use to grow your business, not a lifeline.